Covid-19 Travel Frequently Asked Questions

 Q. Am I covered if I have to cancel my trip or part of my trip due to being unable to travel due to COVID-19 restrictions applying in the UK or to the country I am travelling to?

-A. Any trip booked after the World Health Organization (WHO) declared the existence of a pandemic (which in the case of COVID-19 was on 11th March 2020) is not covered for trip cancellation as a result of COVID-19 travel restrictions, including when the Foreign, Commonwealth and Development Office (FCDO) is advising against travel to your destination due to COVID-19.
+A. Any trip booked after the World Health Organization (WHO) declared the existence of a pandemic (which in the case of COVID-19 was on 11th March 2020) is not covered for trip cancellation as a result of COVID-19 travel restrictions, including local or national lockdowns or when the Foreign, Commonwealth and Development Office (FCDO) is advising against travel to your destination due to COVID-19.

 For trips booked before the WHO declared COVID-19 a pandemic (11th March 2020), cancellation cover prior to departure will be provided if there has been a change in the FCDO travel advice from the time of the original booking to the date of departure.